-If the adult is unable or unwilling to attend, the reasons must be included along with steps taken Return to contents to encourage their participation, and their views and wishes communicated by a nominated person and recorded in the minute.
+If the adult is unable or unwilling to attend, the reasons must be included along with steps taken to encourage their participation, and their views and wishes communicated by a nominated person and recorded in the minute.
 The legislation relevant to the adult's circumstances will be taken into account at an initial case conference and can include (Adult Support and Protection (Scotland) Act 2007, Mental Health (Care and Treatment (Scotland) Act 2003 and the Adults with Incapacity (Scotland) Act 2000).

-The meeting participants will assess the risk the adult is exposed to and agree actions which will form and continue the protection plan.
+The meeting participants will assess the risk the adult is exposed to and agree actions which will form and continue the protection plan originally written at the conclusion of the investigation, prior to the case conference.
 The plan will detail individual and collective responsibilities with appropriate timescales.
 A lead person or persons will be identified to coordinate the plan.

-Note: A meeting between agencies and professionals is not a case conference; this is an Interagency Referral Discussion (IRD) or an LSI IRD in the case of a large scale investigation.
+Note: A meeting between agencies and professionals is not a case conference; this is an Inter-agency Referral Discussion (IRD) or a multiagency strategy meeting in the case of a large scale investigation.
 The Case Conference minute template must only be used to record a Case Conference.